EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

 .. _eip:

-EIP-20 Ethereum token standard smart contract
+EIP-20 EthereumAI token standard smart contract
 ---------------------------------------------

-There an Ethereum standard, `EIP-20 <https://github.com/ethereum/EIPs/issues/20>`_
+There an EthereumAI standard, `EIP-20 <https://github.com/ethereumai/EIPs/issues/20>`_
 which started off as an
-`Ethereum Improvement Proposal (EIP) <https://github.com/ethereum/EIPs>`_, that defines the standard functions that a smart contract providing tokens should implement.
+`EthereumAI Improvement Proposal (EIP) <https://github.com/ethereumai/EIPs>`_, that defines the standard functions that a smart contract providing tokens should implement.

 The EIP-20 standard provides function definitions, but does not provide an implementation example.